AskNowQA/AskNowUI/readme.md

 ## Getting Started

-To run it:
+To run it (python 2.7 is required):
 ```
-python3 app.py
+python app.py
 ```